 We have a unique opportunity to acquire and renovate property next to our current W.T. and Louise J. Moran Building that provides much-needed storage, office, and training space.
 This would allow us to reconfigure the existing Moran Building housing Meals on Wheels to maximize meal preparation space, increasing our capacity to add more seniors to the program and to better serve existing clients with supplemental services.
 The total cost of the purchase, renovation and maintenance/growth fund is approximately $4 million.

 Once the new property is renovated for use, we expect to add 500 seniors in the first full year, with long-term growth year by year.
 The campus reconfiguration, resulting in more volunteer space and storage, would also allow us to increase the number of seniors who receive breakfast in addition to lunch.
 Currently, about 1,100 of our frailest and most isolated seniors receive breakfast.
-With the new building, we could serve an additional 500 seniors with breakfasts in the first year alone, resulting in 182,000 more breakfasts served.
+With the new building, we could serve an additional 500 seniors with breakfasts in the first year alone.

 The added Meals on Wheels storage would also allow us to add more variety to our lunch menu, to better serve seniors with special needs- such as diabetics.
 It would allow us to store more emergency, non-perishable food to be used in the event of a hurricane, winter weather, etc. It will include larger freezer space, allowing us to store more frozen weekend meals.
 More frozen meals allow us to move seniors off the wait list sooner, if a hot meal route is not immediately available to them.